railwayapp/docs/src/docs/tutorials/proximity-steering.md

     **SSL/TLS → Edge Certificates → Always Use HTTPS**

     This ensures that Railway avoids managing the insecure redirect, which would otherwise lead to an incorrect redirection to an upstream endpoint.

-- Have a `/health` or similar endpoint that returns a status code of 200.

-    This allows Cloudflare to check the health of our Railway services so they can handle region failover.
-As a bonus this can also be used on Railway to achieve [zero-downtime deployments](/reference/healthchecks).

 ## 1. Creating a Health Monitor